remithomas/rt-extends/README.md

 rt-extends [![Build Status](https://travis-ci.org/remithomas/rt-extends.png?branch=master)](https://travis-ci.org/remithomas/rt-extends)
 ==========

 A list of ZF2 useful tools.
-To provide some utilities to generate list of languages, Sql query (on duplicate key update), flashmessenger, countries states
+To provide some utilities to generate list of languages, Sql query (on duplicate key update), flashmessenger, countries states and more

 ---------------------------------------
 # Features / Goals